Preserving Your Precious Mixes, Now & Forever

 But that’s not all, after you secure a tape deck, you’re going to also need a stereo RCA cable with mini-jack connector or mini-male to male cable, and a sound card.

-When it comes to the needed equipment for transferring your tapes to your computer, it’s not so much the money that’s the issue.
+When it comes to the needed equipment for transferring cassettes to computer, it’s not so much the money that’s the issue.
 It boils down more so to actually finding and acquiring equipment that hasn’t been relevant for decades.

 Purchasing a tape deck can cost anywhere from $30 – $150.
 But, if you want to go the easier transferring route and find one that has a built-in CD recorder, that’s going to eat up extra funds, about $200 – $350 worth.